 All the writers you can think of from Stephen King to J.K.
-Rowling had their work rejected initially.
+Rowling have had their work rejected initially.
 If you want to be a writer, expect rejection.
 It’s actually a badge of honor.

 The benefits of writing short stories is that they allow you to get rejected sooner.

 With short stories you could be rejected sooner, maybe in weeks.
 Rejection is the best teacher.
-You will learn more about writing from having your works rejected than from years’ worth of writing course.
+You will learn more about writing from having your works rejected than from years’ worth of writing courses.

 As John Keats said, “Failure is, in sense, the highway to success, in as much as every discovery of what is false leads us to seek earnestly after what is true, and every fresh experience points out some form of error which we shall afterwards careful avoid.”